Kyriosity/read-write/readme+/pencraft/readme+/tech-docu.md

 # Technical documentation

-## Input
+## Sources

-Before writing from scratch evaluate and adjust the following sources for docu output:
+Before writing from the ground up, I would search and try to adapt the following materials, if exist:

-### Similar material
+### Similar writing

-Any previous version, description of a similar product.
-It could be even others' magnum opus_ which owner may legalize "plagiarism" just for reference and thanks.
+Any previous version, description of a similar product, any freeware pattern.
+It could be even a borrowed _magnum opus_, the owner of which may permit "plagiarism" just for reference and thanks.

 ### Requirements

-Writing and maintaining requirements must concern project management.
+Writing and maintaining requirements must concern project management, and you can use the result.
 Albeit there could be none in epistolary form.

 ### Tracking, versioning systems

-A tracking system may collect and generate documentation with a good degree of automation ().
+A tracking system may collect and generate documentation with a pleasant degree of automation.

-## Contribution to guidelines
+## Some guidelines to contribute

++ First and foremost, the less docu covers essentials the better for all (unless the subject deserves its own wiki).
-+ **Split the flow.** Long-running sentences and paragraphs are first-degree misdemeanors.
++ **Split the flow.** Long-running sentences, paragraphs, and sections are first-degree misdemeanors.
 + Except for citations use quotation marks for metaphors while _italic_ to introduce terms.
 Example:
 > To compare _multitasking_ vs. _parallelism_ imagine the CPU being a "kitchen" where a quick cook or orderly brigade can prepare the same food.

-+ **Last but not least**, do not only take advantage of automation (content management) and docu templating but contribute to it with each writing, longer than a page.
++ **Last but not least**, if you write regularly, contribute also to content management and templating to facilitate further work of you and others.

 ## Wrapping up: Resources